Experimental design for Partially Observed Markov Decision Processes: Theoretical Identities and Proofs

-We now restate Theorem \ref{best FI} from section $2.3$ on the loss of using approximate controls instead of exact ones in Fisher Information, in an experiment of length $T$. \begin{mythm}Given that the mixing conditions in Assumption \ref{mixing} hold we have
+We now restate Theorem \ref{best FI} from Section $2.3$ on the loss of using an approximate control policy instead of an exact one in Fisher Information, in an experiment of length $T$. \begin{theorem} [Restated from Theorem \ref{best FI} in the main text] Given that the mixing conditions in Assumption \ref{mixing} hold we have